|

 audience member at a time.
 Blending fairy tales, lapdances,

-the tales are romantic, mysterious, erotic, chilling,
+and haunted house stories, the tales are romantic, mysterious, erotic, chilling,

 and nostalgic.